U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 The role of the frontend becomes even more important here.

-You must show what the AI is currently doing.
+You must show what the AI is doing.

 Intermediate results must be expressed in a way that the user can understand.